14 Sources

 Source: The New York Times

 This situation creates a frustrating paradox for recent graduates: they can't get hired without experience, but they can't gain experience without being hired.
-Heather Doshay, SignalFire's people and talent partner, notes that this dilemma is considerably exacerbated by AI 1.
+Heather Doshay, SignaFire's people and talent partner, suggests that this dilemma is considerably exacerbated by AI 1.

 In light of these challenges, experts advise new graduates to focus on mastering AI tools.
 As Heather Doshay puts it, "AI won't take your job if you're the one who's best at using it" 1.
-Additionally, recent research shows that tech jobs are projected to grow from 6 million this year to 7.1 million by 2034, indicating that opportunities in the tech sector will continue to evolve 2.
+This suggests that while AI may be displacing some jobs, it's also creating new opportunities for those who can effectively leverage these technologies.

-As the tech industry continues to grapple with the implications of AI on its workforce, it's clear that the landscape for entry-level jobs is changing rapidly.
-New graduates will need to adapt and acquire new skills to remain competitive in this evolving job market.
+As the tech industry continues to evolve with AI advancements, the landscape for entry-level jobs is likely to keep changing.
+Recent graduates and aspiring tech professionals will need to adapt their skills and strategies to navigate this new reality successfully.

 Summarized by